Brittany: Etymology

-The word Brittany, along with its French, Breton and Gallo equivalents Bretagne, Breizh and Bertaèyn, derive from the Latin Britannia, which means "land of the Britons".
+The word Brittany, along with its French, Breton and Gallo equivalents Bretagne, Breizh and Bertaèyn, derive from the Latin Britannia, which means 'land of the Britons'.
 This word had been used by the Romans since the 1st century to refer to Great Britain, and more specifically the Roman province of Britain.
-This word derives from a Greek word, Πρεττανική (Prettanikḗ) or Βρεττανίαι (Brettaníai), used by Pytheas, an explorer from Massalia who visited the British Isles around 320 BC.
+This word derives from a Greek word Πρεττανική or Βρεττανίαι, used by Pytheas, an explorer from Massalia who visited the British Isles around 320 BC.
 The Greek word itself comes from the common Brythonic ethnonym reconstructed as *Pritanī, itself from Proto-Celtic *kʷritanoi (ultimately from Proto-Indo-European *kʷer- 'to cut, make').

 In Roman times, Armorica included what is now Brittany.
 This was an indefinite region that extended along the English Channel coast from the Seine estuary, then along the Atlantic coast to the Loire estuary and, according to several sources, maybe to the Garonne estuary.
-This term probably comes from a Gallic word, aremorica, which means "close to the sea".
+This term probably comes from a Gallic word, aremorica, which means 'close to the sea'.
 Another name, Letauia (in English "Litavis"), was used until the 12th century.
-It possibly means "wide and flat" or "to expand" and it gave the Welsh name for Brittany: Llydaw.
+It possibly means 'wide and flat' or 'to expand' and it gave the Welsh name for Brittany, Llydaw.

 After the fall of the Western Roman Empire, many Cornish Britons settled in western Armorica to escape the Saxons and the region started to be called Britannia, although this name only replaced Armorica in the sixth century or perhaps by the end of the fifth.

 Breton-speaking people may pronounce the word Breizh in two different ways, according to their region of origin.
-Breton can be divided into two main dialects: the KLT (Kerne-Leon-Trégor) and the dialect of Vannes.
+Breton can be divided into two main dialects: the KLT (Kerne-Leon-Trégor) and the dialect of the Vannetais.
 KLT speakers pronounce it /br/ and would write it Breiz, while the Vannetais speakers pronounce it /br/ and would write it Breih.
-The official spelling is a compromise between both variants, with a z and an h together.
+The official spelling Breizh is a compromise between both variants.
 In 1941, efforts to unify the dialects led to the creation of the so-called Breton zh, a standard which has never been widely accepted.
-On its side, Gallo has never had a widely accepted writing system, and several ones coexist.
-For instance, the name of the region in that language can be written Bertaèyn in ELG script, or Bertègn in MOGA, and a couple of other scripts also exist.
+Gallo, on the other hand, has never had a widely accepted orthography, and several coexist.
+For instance, the name of the region in that language can be written Bertaèyn in ELG orthography, or Bertègn in MOGA, and a couple of other orthographies also exist.